gouthamsaipydi/LU_decomposition_in_C/README.md

 ## Acknowledgments

-I would like to express my gratitude to **Prof. Pinak Pani Pal** at ISI Kolkata for their valuable guidance and support.
+I would like to express my gratitude to **Prof. Pinakpani Pal** at ISI Kolkata for their valuable guidance and support.

 ## References